Using Deep Learning models instead of default CRF

 The most simple solution is to use the "full" GROBID docker image, which allows to use Deep Learning models without further installation and which provides automatic GPU support.

-However if you need a "local" library installation and build, here are the step-by-step instructions to get a working Deep Learning GROBID.
+However if you need a "local" library installation and build, prepare a lot of coffee, here are the step-by-step instructions to get a working local Deep Learning GROBID.